 The 735-square-mile West Kern CCD includes Taft, which is located about 40 miles southwest of Bakersfield.
 The District, which serves about 23,400 residents, operates Taft College, a comprehensive community college that offers a variety of general and specialized instructional programs.
 It also educates a significant number of students who commute from outside its boundaries.
-We consider Kern County's income levels good-to-adequate, with median household effective buying income (EBI) and per capita EBI at 94% and 70%, respectively, of the national levels.
-The county's unemployment rate has historically been higher than the nations.
-In March 2022, the county reported an unemployment rate of 7.7%, down from a revised 8.4% in February 2022, and below the year-ago estimate of 12.3%.
+We consider Kern County's income levels good-to-adequate, with median household income 88.4% of the national levels.
+The county's unemployment rate has historically been higher than the nation's.
+In June 2023, the county reported an unemployment rate of 8.8%, up from a revised 7% in June 2022.

 The District's tax and employment bases are highly concentrated in oil and gas production as well as in electricity generation, given that oil and natural gas deposits in the district are some of the nation's largest.
 The District's top 10 taxpayers account for about 80% of total AV, which we consider extremely concentrated, and are led by Chevron USA Inc. (26.7%) and California Resources Elk Hills (25.6%).
 Due to changes in output from these companies and to national oil prices, AV can significantly fluctuate.
 Over the past five years, the district's AV reached a high of \$8.5 billion in fiscal 2020, and a low of \$6.7 billion in fiscal year 2022.
+The estimated assessed value for the upcoming fiscal year is \$9.1 billion.